-Sclerosing mesenteritis, also called mesenteric panniculitis, occurs when the tissue (mesentery) that holds the small intestines in place becomes inflamed and forms scar tissue.
+Sclerosing mesenteritis is a condition in which tissue that holds the small intestines in place, called the mesentery, becomes inflamed and forms scar tissue.
+The condition also is called mesenteric panniculitis.
 Sclerosing mesenteritis is rare, and it's not clear what causes it.

-Sclerosing mesenteritis can cause abdominal pain, vomiting, bloating, diarrhea and fever.
-But some people experience no signs and symptoms and may never need treatment.
+Sclerosing mesenteritis can cause belly pain, vomiting, bloating, diarrhea and fever.
+But some people experience no symptoms and may never need treatment.

-In rare cases, scar tissue formed by sclerosing mesenteritis can block food from moving through your digestive tract.
+In rare cases, scar tissue formed by sclerosing mesenteritis can block food from moving through the digestive tract.
 In this case, you may need surgery.

-Symptoms of sclerosing mesenteritis include pain in your belly, vomiting, bloating, diarrhea and fever.
+Symptoms of sclerosing mesenteritis include pain in the belly, vomiting, bloating, diarrhea and fever.
 Sometimes people don't have any symptoms.